sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

     jinfo -sysprops <PID>

-again the `java.class.path` property contains the classpath of the process.
+Again the `java.class.path` property contains the classpath of the process.

 ## UnsupportedClassVersionError